-Get started · Cloudflare Analytics API docs
+Get started

 - Use curl to query the GraphQL API walks you through running a query against the Cloudflare GraphQL API from the command line.

-For examples of how to build your own GraphQL Analytics dashboard and query specific information, such as Firewall and Workers events, see Tutorials.
+For examples of how to build your own GraphQL Analytics dashboard and query specific information, such as Firewall and Workers events, refer to Tutorials .